uticademon/PiWeather/README.md

-# PiWeather:  using PiZeroW and Hyperpixel 4.0 rectangle
+# PiWeather Kiosk - using PiZeroW and Hyperpixel 4.0 rectangle
 PiOS Buster
 Hyperpixel legacy for 3B+